Ernxst/Ernxst/README.md

 <img src="banner.webp" align="center" alt="me"/>

 ## 🙋🏾‍♂️About Me
-- 🎓 Computer Science Student at University College London.
+- 🎓 First Class BSc Computer Science from University College London.
-- 🛠 Outside of my studies, I like to build things that people probably won't ever use.
+- 🛠 Outside of my studies, I like to build things

 ## Currently Working on...
 <p align="center">I'm currently working on <i>Concierge</i>, a voice assistant aimed at making common services more accessible to the elderly in these times of social isolation.
 Working as part of the IBM FISE portfolio of social isolation projects.
 You can learn more about it <a href="http://students.cs.ucl.ac.uk/2020/group25/index.html">here</a>.</p>